development6601/test-react-todo/README.md

 ## 📖 Description

-This temporary directory stores intermediate build artifacts, including publicly accessible files and the source code for a React todo application.
+This temporary directory stores source code for a Todo application and publicly accessible files related to the project.

 This project demonstrates modern JavaScript development practices with a well-organized codebase structure.
 It includes source code.